 Firefighters encountered heavy fire in a second-floor bedroom and extinguished the blaze in less than 10 minutes using an interior attack with hose lines, according to the fire department.

-The fire department deployed tarps on the first floor to protect property from water damage during firefighting operations.
-Crews remained on scene for more than 90 minutes for ventilation and overhaul, the department said.
+The department deployed tarps on the first floor to protect property from water damage during firefighting operations.
+Crews remained at the scene for more than 90 minutes for ventilation and overhaul, the department said.

-Thirteen firefighters responded, with seven pieces of apparatus, including engines, a tower truck and a rescue vehicle, according to the fire department.
+Thirteen firefighters responded with seven apparatuses, including engines, a tower truck and a rescue vehicle, according to the fire department.

 No injuries were reported.

-The fire investigation determined the cause was electrical and accidental, the department said.
-The home suffered moderate damage with severe smoke and fire damage to the second-floor bedrooms.
+An investigation determined that the cause was electrical and accidental, the department said.
+The home sustained moderate damage, with severe smoke and fire damage to the second-floor bedrooms.

 The American Red Cross assisted the four displaced residents.

-The Streator Fire Department was assisted by Vermilion Valley Dispatch, Streator Police Department, Nicor, ComEd, American Red Cross and Illinois American Water.
+The Streator Fire Department was assisted by Vermilion Valley Dispatch, the Streator Police Department, Nicor, ComEd, the American Red Cross and Illinois American Water.